How Schnucks Does Corned Beef Differently | Schnucks

 How Schnucks Does Corned Beef Differently

+Contrary to what you might think, corned beef does not actually contain corn.
 The name corned beef comes from the coarse salt used in the pickling process.
-Corned beef does not actually contain corn, as is sometimes believed.
-‘Corn’ originally meant grain, as in a small particle of something, and referred to the corns of salt.
+“Corn” originally meant grain, as in a small particle of something, and referred to the corns of salt.

 The Irish were the first big exporters of corned beef.
 The area of Cork, Ireland was the largest producer of corned beef in the world from around 1600 to 1825.